aaronpowell/aaronpowell.github.io/src/documents/posts/2009-06-06-recursive-anonymous-functions.md

---- cson
+---
   title: "Recursive Anonymous Functions"
   metaTitle: "Recursive Anonymous Functions"
   description: "To know recursion you must first know recursion"
   revised: "2010-04-08"
   date: "2009-06-06"
-tags: ["javascript","black-magic"]
+  tags:
+    - "javascript"
+    - "black-magic"
   migrated: "true"
-urls: ["/recursive-anonymous-functions"]
+  urls:
+    - "/recursive-anonymous-functions"
-summary: """
+  summary: ""

-"""
 ---
 I was on [StackOverflow][1] the other day and I was reading a post about the [strangest programming language you've ever used][2].
 While looking at what people have used I realized I haven't worked with anything that strange.